builtnorth/wp-lando/README.md

 - Files with "icon" in the name → set as site icon
 - All other images are imported to the media library

+### Plugin Management
+- Plugins are managed via composer.json only
+- All plugins found in wp-content/plugins/ will be activated
+- No default plugins are installed

 ### No Content Provided?
-If no content or media files are provided:
+If no content, themes, or media files are provided:
 - WordPress default content remains (Hello World, Sample Page)
+- A default twentytwenty* theme is installed
 - No media is imported
 - Basic WordPress installation is completed